datahub-project/datahub/datahub-ranger-plugin/README.md

 curl -u <ranger-admin-username>:<ranger-admin-password> -X POST -H "Accept: application/json" -H "Content-Type: application/json" --data @servicedef.json http://<ranger-host>:6080/service/public/v2/api/servicedef
 ```

+### Defining a Ranger Policy

 Now, you should have the DataHub plugin registered with Apache Ranger.
-Next, we'll create a sample user and add them to our first policy.
+Next, we'll create a sample user and add them to our first resource policy.

 1. Login into the Apache Ranger UI (Privacera Portal) to performs below steps.
 2. Verify **datahub-ranger-plugin** is registered successfully: The  **datahub-ranger-plugin** should be visible as **DATAHUB**  in  *Access Management -> Resource Policies*.